Asif-Dev-Fr/Picture-React-App/README.md

 Picture React App

 With this app, you can find the pictures that you want.
-I used using Pixabay's API to build this app.
+I used Pixabay's API to build this app.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).